rajeshv23/twydev.github.io/_posts/2019-07-28-aws-associate-developer-part1.md

     - AWS services best for migration
 - 12% - Monitoring & Troubleshooting
     - CloudWatch, CloudTrail, X-Ray

-# Fundamentals

-Part 1 of this course covers the fundamental services provided by AWS.
-The knowledge is sufficient for us to deploy a multi-tier architecture software using the AWS console.

 ## IAM - Identity & Access Management